 There is no excuse for using animals for research of any type.
 Seriously.
 While this may be technically legal, the rationale is flawed.
-While we are all, indeed, animals, (as I point out in my related hub), with many traits in common, still and all, a dog, rabbit, or guinea pig is not a human, and test results from one cannot reasonably be extrapolated to the other.
+While we are all, indeed, animals, (as I point out in a related article), with many traits in common, still and all, a dog, rabbit, or guinea pig is not a human, and test results from one cannot reasonably be extrapolated to the other.

 Therefore, all animal testing should cease.
 We have sufficiently advanced computer technology and knowledge of human physiology and chemistry to be able to analyze initial safety of any given compound prior to starting human tests on volunteers.

 Anything in serious doubt at the end of the computer analysis stage should probably be abandoned as unsafe.
 Goodness knows, in spite of all this so-called 'safety testing' on animals, there have been plenty of dangerous drugs and topical potions seep through.
 Countless recalls and lawsuits have resulted.

 So much for animal testing as a predictor of safety for use in humans.
 Some of us are old enough to recall the Thalidomide tragedy.
 In spite of "testing" in which researchers "...could not find a dose high enough to kill a rat,"countless birth defects resulted.
 No, you don't have to be killed to be adversely affected.

 How Would You Like It?

 What if it was people subject to these unecessarily cruel experiments and bogus tests?
 Would you volunteer for the initial testing proceedures, with your brain opened up and wired to a machine?